Mental health in Southeast Africa: Causes of mental illnesses

+Mental illness in Southeast Africa arise from a combination of biological, psychological, and social factors.

 Some mental illnesses have been linked to an imbalance of chemicals in the brain called neurotransmitters.
 These neurotransmitters help nerve cells in the brain communicate.
 If these chemicals are out of balance or are not working properly, messages may not properly transmit through the brain, leading to symptoms of mental illness.
 In addition, defects in Traumatic Brain Injury (TBI) in areas of the brain have also been linked to some mental conditions.

 Many other factors may contribute to mental illness.
 These include psychosocial and socioeconomic stressors such as political unrest, violence, poverty, migration, family conflict and any kind of addiction.
 These may all play a role in the high incidence of mental illness in Southeast Africa.
 Adequate care may not be available to sufferers, due to the stigma that surrounds people dealing with mental illness.
 The reversal of this stigma is due to the lack of educational resources for instance laboratories.
 In Southeast Africa many people have developed post-traumatic stress disorder relating to genocide, civil war, tribal clashes, and refugee situations, poverty.
 Particularly in Rwanda and Uganda, post-traumatic stress disorder affects a significant number of the population, due to recent conflict, genocide, and crimes against humanity.
+Adequate care often remains unavailable due to pervasive stigma and a lack of education resources.